App version: 0.1.0

 Credit Cards

 Credit cards allow users to borrow up to a certain amount, making payments at the end of the billing cycle.
 Borrowers who pay off their credit card bill on time will owe no interest.
 However, if you carry a balance, interest will start accruing, and credit cards tend to carry relatively high interest rates.
-What’s more, credit card interest compounds, so the longer you have a balance, the more debt your debt will grow.
+What’s more, credit card interest compounds, so the longer you have a balance, the more your debt will grow.
 As a result, credit cards may be a good choice if you know you will be able to pay them off on time and in full, or if you can get a credit card with a promotional 0% APR.
 As long as you pay off the balance before the promotional period ends, you won’t owe any interest.

 How Does Financing a Car Paint Repair Work?

-To finance car paint repair cost, first check your car insurance if your car needs to be painted because it was in an accident or damaged by a natural disaster.
-In that case, car insurance may cover it.
-Otherwise, you can finance the paint job with a credit card by charging the amount and then paying it off later.
+To finance car paint repair costs, first check with your car insurance company.
+If your car needs to be painted because it was in an accident or damaged by a natural disaster, car insurance may cover it.Otherwise, you can finance the paint job with a credit card by charging the amount and then paying it off later.
 Or, you can take out a personal loan to pay for the cost of painting the car, which you repay in monthly installments.

 Determining Which Financing Option Is Right for You

 To decide which financing option is best for your needs, you can weigh the pros and cons of each.
 If a credit card is convenient and you know you can pay off the balance before the billing cycle ends to avoid paying interest, you may want to consider that option.
-If, however, getting a lump sum of money you can repay over a longer period of time is more doable for you, you may want to opt for a personal loan.
+If, however, getting a lump sum of money you can repay over a longer period of time is more doable for you, you may want to opt for a personal loan.Recommended: Personal Loans: The Pros and Cons Explained

 Using Personal Loans for Car Repairs

-To use a personal loan to finance car repaint cost, you apply for a loan with a lender.
+To use a personal loan to finance car repaint costs, you apply for a loan with a lender.
 Once you’re approved and receive the money, which usually happens quickly, you can use it to pay for your car paint job.
-You then repay the loan over time in fixed monthly installments.
+You then repay the loan over time in fixed monthly installments.Recommended: Personal Loan Preapproval Explained With Tips

 The Takeaway

 When considering repainting your car, find out if your car insurance will pay for it, especially if your car has been in an accident.
 If not, and you don’t have the cash on hand to pay the cost upfront, you may want to use a credit card or a personal loan to pay for repainting your car.
+If you’re looking for a personal loan, Lantern by SoFi can help.
+Simply fill out one application and be connected to top lenders in our network to compare personal loan rates and terms.

 Photo credit: iStock/rusak